puiu91/MultiSelectLite/README.md

 # MultiSelectLite
 A light javascript solution for creating an HTML component that mimics a select element but allows for multiple options to be selected at once from the dropdown.

+Ideally this is not intended to replace the ```<select>``` used in a ```<form>``` HTML element but as a standalone HTML component.
+If you wanted to pass the selected values from MultiSelectLite to a form, you could hook into MultiSelectLite, json prepare the array of list items selected, and add them to a hidden input field.

 **Features**
+* multiple options can be selected at once
 * dropdown is disabled when user clicks outside
 * dropdown is toggled when user clicks MultiSelectLite element